Who We Are & Our History

-OUR GOAL: TO PRODUCE A SELF SUSTAINING HONEYBEE STOCK THAT IS DISEASE AND MITE RESISTANT WITHOUT THE USE OF CHEMICALS.
+OUR GOAL: TO PRODUCE A SELF SUSTAINING HONEYBEE STOCK THAT IS DISEASE AND MITE RESISTANT WITHOUT THE USE OF SYNTHETICS.

 At that time, research literature indicated there were few if any surviving feral honeybees left in the United States due to the devastating effect of varroa mites on their population.
 Determined to find out if that was true, we set bait hives in very remote locations, successfully capturing several wild swarms.
-Since reliable oral history of the area confirmed that these isolated bees had managed to survive for over 40 years without human intervention, we surmised they may have developed some natural resistance.
+Reliable oral history from resident pioneer families confirmed that these isolated bees had survived in in these harsh conditions for over 40 years without human intervention, we surmised they may have developed some natural resistance.

 Our strategy included purposeful exposure to varroa mites, followed by retesting.